 How does carboplatin stop cancer?

-Carboplatin is a chemotherapy drug that stops cancer growth by halting or slowing the growth of cancer cells.
-It does this by binding to the cell DNA and preventing it’s replication.
+Carboplatin is a chemotherapy drug that stops cancer cell growth by binding to the cell DNA and preventing it’s replication.

 Carboplatin is classified as an alkylating agent and platinum-containing compound.
 It is not cell-cycle specific, meaning that it kills cancer cells when they are at rest, not actively dividing.